mars0i/free/doc/notes/ParamsAndResultsPreBugfix.md

 Notes on qualitative effects of parameter changes on results
 ====

+## From before I fixed phi-inc by changing theta to -theta 9/19/2016.

 Consider this, with the config as of 9/12, 9/13:

     (def dt 0.01) ; for phi and eps